How to become a school nurse

 You can get into this job through an apprenticeship or by working towards this role.

-If you are a qualified registered nurse or midwife, you might be able to do a specialist community public health nurse degree apprenticeship.
+If you're a qualified registered nurse or midwife, you might be able to do a Specialist Community Public Health Nurse Level 7 Degree Apprenticeship.

 You'll usually need: